MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Introduction

-These bouncy Hamiltonian dynamics generate trajectories reminiscent of and, in fact, possessing a direct connection to, PDMPs.
-By considering a modification in which the inertia variable is periodically refreshed, we show that the bouncy Hamiltonian dynamics converge strongly to PDMP counterparts in the limit of increasingly frequent inertia refreshment.
-The limiting class of processes is, unfortunately for the nomenclature, referred to as Hamiltonian PD-MCMC by \citet{vanetti2017piecewise}, and encompasses the BPS as well as the Boomerang sampler of \citet{bierkens2020boomerang}
+These bouncy Hamiltonian dynamics generate trajectories reminiscent of and, in fact, possessing a direct connection to, \PDMP{}s.
+By considering a modification in which the inertia variable is periodically refreshed, we show that the bouncy Hamiltonian dynamics converge strongly to \PDMP{} counterparts in the limit of increasingly frequent inertia refreshment.
+The limiting class of processes encompasses the \BPS{} as well as the Boomerang sampler of \citet{bierkens2020boomerang}.
+This class of \PDMP{}s is referred to, unfortunately for the nomenclature, as Hamiltonian \PDMCMC{} by \citet{vanetti2017piecewise}.

 After establishing the general theory, we turn to demonstrating its practical implications by studying a sampler based on a specific bouncy Hamiltonian dynamics.
-We refer to this sampler as the \hbps{} (HBPS), as its refreshment limit coincides with the BPS.
-We prove that, despite all its Hamiltonian-like properties, the dynamics does not admit an interpretation as a bona fide Hamiltonian dynamics in the classical sense.
-Our bouncy Hamiltonian dynamics thus provides an entirely new proposal generation mechanism and expands the existing tool kit for Bayesian computation.
+We refer to this sampler as the \hbps{} (\HBPS), as its refreshment limit coincides with the \BPS{}.
+Theoretically, \HBPS{} dominates the Gaussian random walk Metropolis in sampling efficiency.
+Practically, it constitutes an efficient rejection-free sampler for log-concave targets.

-We demonstrate the HBPS's competitive performance on two high-dimensional posteriors from modern real-data applications: a sparse logistic regression for an observational study comparing blood anti-coagulants \citep{tian18lsps} and a phylogenetic probit model applied to HIV data \citep{zhang2021large}.
+We demonstrate the \HBPS{}'s competitive performance on two high-dimensional posteriors from modern real-data applications: a sparse logistic regression for an observational study comparing blood anti-coagulants \citep{tian18lsps} and a phylogenetic probit model applied to \textsc{hiv} data \citep{zhang2021large}.
 Posterior computations for these models rely on Gibbs samplers whose conditional updates include challenging 22,174 dimensional and 11,235 dimensional targets.
-When applied to these conditional updates, our sampler shows superior performance against alternatives and is far easier to tune than the BPS.
+When applied to these conditional updates, our sampler shows superior performance against alternatives and is far easier to tune than the \BPS{}.